 The American Executive AAdvantage card provides benefits when flying with American Airlines.
 However, these are awfully stingy given the $595 fee: free checked bags only apply to U.S. domestic flights (not to international flights).
 Pre-boarding is in Group 4.

 There is a 25% discount on in-flight purchases, although you might not want to try the brisket sandwich.
 Plus, there is a Reduced Mileage Award program, but this is difficult to use, requiring telephone booking (which involves paying a phone booking fee).
 Most of the destinations for which these awards are good towards are unattractive (such as Yuma, Arizona in August and Fargo, North Dakota in November).

 In short, Citi talks a good game, but the benefits don’t deliver much real value beyond the limited bag fee waiver.

 Meanwhile, Amex provides a very simple benefit: you can nominate any airline and offset up to $200 of their fees annually.
 However, it will be in the form of statement credits (terms apply, enrollment may be required).
 Carrying both cards can be useful if you travel with American for some flights but prefer a different airline for others.

-The Amex Platinum offers Marriott Bonvoy Gold Elite status along with Hilton Honors Gold Status.
+The Platinum Card® from American Express offers Marriott Bonvoy Gold Elite status along with Hilton Honors Gold Status.
 If you stay with either chain, you might score the occasional upgrade or get a free breakfast depending upon the property.

-Cardholders can get $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which requires a minimum two-night stay, through American Express Travel when paying with their Platinum Card®.
+Cardholders can get up to $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which require a minimum two-night stay, through American Express Travel when paying with their Platinum Card®.